Sparta Monday Night

 4. After

-containing the score sheets and money for that night.
+of the envelope containing the score sheets and money for that night.

 5. The